Local SEO Statistics Australia 2024

 Business centres and shopping districts are becoming busy earlier than ever.
 You should expect product-related searches and Google Maps queries to flood months before a major shopping holiday.

 A robust local SEO campaign should help you prepare and reach your customers anytime they make a buying decision.
-Businesses need to prepare for unexpected traffic rush, and late-hour enquiries, and maintain a seamless 24/7 service.
+Businesses must prepare for unexpected traffic rushes and late-hour enquiries and maintain seamless 24/7 service.

 22. Consumers visit 1.5 billion physical locations from Google Search monthly